MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 ### Can I choose the region where VNet data gateways are created?

-No, VNet gateways are by default created in your tenant’s home region and there's currently no option to change it.
+No. The VNet data gateway is physically in the same region as your Azure VNet.
+Currently, you also can't choose where the metadata (name, details, data sources, encrypted credentials, and so on) for all your VNet data gateways are stored.
+It's stored in your tenant’s default region.

 ### Will I be able to use this feature if my tenant is in East US (United States) and Power platform environment is in Europe?